floooh/oryol/code/Modules/Gfx/README.md

 * line lists and strips
 * points

-This is the common subset that is supported by all 3D-APIs.
-One mesh can only have a single primitive type even though a mesh can have several primitive groups (== sub-meshes, see below).
-This limitation was brought in by D3D12, where the primitive topology (triangles, lines or points) is part of the pipeline state object.
+This is the common subset of primitive types supported by all 3D-APIs.

 A mesh can be split into several **PrimitiveGroups**, each group defines a range of primitives in the mesh.
 A PrimitiveGroup is the smallest 'geometry unit' that can be rendered with one draw call.
 PrimitiveGroup are most commonly used when a mesh is split up into several materials.

+One mesh can only have a single primitive type, even though it may have multiple primitive groups.
+This limitation was brought in by D3D12, where the basic primitive type (triangles, lines or points) is part of the pipeline state object.

 See also:
 - [Gfx/Core/PrimitiveGroup.h](https://github.com/floooh/oryol/blob/master/code/Modules/Gfx/Core/PrimitiveGroup.h)